 Here you will have rare opportunity to explore the uniqueness of Balinese traditional compounds which is only a few still remain in the island.
 We will also guide you through everything from the how’s and why’s of daily offerings to the amazing relationship betwen Balinese architecture and it’s spiritual practice.

-On the way back to your hotel, you can also visit another places of interest that we will pass along the way (free of charge) if time is available.
+On the way back to your hotel, you can also visit another places of interest that we will pass along the way (if time is available).
 You can discuss it further with your tour driver/guide on the day.

 ~ Please note that this tour is NOT a bicycle tour ~

-(Booking minimum: 2 participants, special price is available for group booking)
+(Booking minimum: 2 participants, price varies by group size)